 Our first two missions are with Beyond Atlas.

-The second mission will launch, hopefully, in 2020.
+The second mission will launch, hopefully, in late 2020.
 A little bit bigger spacecraft, that first will orbit Earth until it reaches escape velocity, then travel towards asteroid 2016 HO3 for about a year.
 Once there we will take pictures of the asteroid and scan it with a spectrometer to determine it’s content.
 The asteroid is in orbit around Earth and has been called Earth’s mini-Moon and Earth’s second Moon.

 This will be the first private mission to an asteroid.